Feature Perturbation Augmentation for Reliable Evaluation of Importance Estimators in Neural Networks: Results

 \subsection{Accuracy of models}

 We applied the proposed FPA on three datasets; the ImageNet \cite{deng2009imagenet}, Food101 \cite{bossard2014food}, and CIFAR-10 \cite{cifar}.
 The ResNet-50 \cite{he2016deep} architecture is used for ImageNet and Food101 and ResNet-18 for CIFAR-10.
-We selected parameter values for FPA from a partial grid search, keeping $p^2$ and $s_{\text{max}}$ fixed and varying $p$ in the range $[0.2,0.5]$ and $p^1_{\text{max}}$ in $[0.1,0.4]$ using $0.1$ and $0.5$ steps for Food101 and CIFAR-10, respectively.
+Desirable parameters for FPA significantly improve the model's robustness while maintaining its accuracy.
+In order to find a good set of parameters we performed a partial grid search, keeping $p^2$ and $s_{\text{max}}$ fixed and varying $p$ in the range $[0.2,0.5]$ and $p^1_{\text{max}}$ in $[0.1,0.4]$ using $0.1$ and $0.5$ steps for Food101 and CIFAR-10, respectively.
 Due to restrictions in computing resources, we did not include $p^2$ and $s_{\text{max}}$ in the grid search.
 FPA parameters for the ImageNet were set to the same parameters selected for Food101.
 For the augmentation of CIFAR-10, we chose $p^1_{\text{max}}=0.25,\;p^2=0.1,\; s_{\text{max}}=3$ and for ImageNet and Food101 $p^1_{\text{max}}=0.3,\;p^2=0.01,\;s_{\text{max}}=10$.
 We set $p=0.5$ for all three datasets.
 The chosen parameter values present a good trade-off between the increased robustness and performance of the model.

 Evaluated on the same images that are used to obtain the perturbation curves, the models trained on CIFAR-10 have an accuracy of $93.0\%$, $92.7\%$ and $93.1\%$ for no augmentation, proposed FPA and ``random erasing" \cite{zhong2020random} (denoted as ``Rectangle'' in our figures), respectively.
 In the same order, the models trained on ImageNet have an accuracy of $76.2\%$, $74.7\%$ and $75.9\%$ and on Food101 $83.5\%, 81.5\%$ and $83.5\%$.